CiscoSecurity/tg-00-integration-workflows/docs/source/tg/intro.rst

 A list of Threat Grid scripts can be found `here <https://github.com/CiscoSecurity/tg-01-basics>`_.

-Threat Grid has four primary uses: submitting samples for analysis, using the data, curated feeds, and organization sample data.
+Threat Grid has four primary uses:

+- Submitting samples for analysis
+- Using the data
+- Curated feeds
+- Organization sample data.

 Most, if not all, tasks that can be completed within the Threat Grid UI can be performed using APIs.

 Receiving an API Key
 --------------------